Holiday Stress is Real!

 I’m not sure who made the rules that you have to do certain things over the holidays, but you really don’t.
 You can make your own holiday traditions.

-For years my mom wished to have the holiday party at her own house but year after year went to other relatives homes.
-When she decided to take the holiday over for her family, her enjoyment of the holidays went up substantially.
+For years my mom wished to have the holiday party at her own house but year after year went to other relatives’ homes.
+When she decided to take the holiday over for her family, she enjoyed the holidays so much more.

 Maintain Healthy Habits

-When people become overwhelmed, often the first thing that happens is giving up on healthy habits such as sleep, diet, and exercise.
+When people become overwhelmed, often the first thing that happens is they give up on healthy habits such as sleep, diet, and exercise.
 It’s important to keep these up while dealing with holiday stress so that you are at your best.